CassandraPham/Llamafy-Outfit-recommendation-web-application/README.md

 I was more frontend-oriented in this project while still involved with the backend.
 I was responsible for both frontend and backend development for the profile page, which allows users to update their information.
 I was also involved in developing the wardrobe page where users can add and delete their wardrobe items.

 ## Running the project
+Please note this repository is for code review only.
+The application is, unfortunately, no longer supported with paid services required for it to run.

 To get the site up and running, please follow below steps:

 ### Front end